vmware-samples/vmware-blockchain-samples/vmbc-ethereum/sample-dapps/nft-platform/README.md

 - View History of an NFT

 #### Notes about NFT Platform and Write Permissioning
-- NFT Platform Sample DApp supports running with Write Permissioning enabled in VMBC
+- NFT Platform Sample DApp supports running with Write Permissioning enabled in VMware Blockchain
 - With default Admin Account
    - Both Command Line and Helm Based Running of DApp is supported
 - If a non-default Admin Account is used only Command Line Running of DApp is supported